metakgp/iit-kgp-network/README.md

 # 3. Contributing

 For tasks, take a look at [To Do section](#2-to-do).
 All help is appreciated.
-For VPN testing tasks, please create a new issue and attach/enter the following data (even if the VPN failed ) :
+Please create a new issue to contribute.
+For VPN testing tasks, attach/enter the following data (even if the VPN failed ) :

 For all systems :